Purpose of the Services Academies programme

 Programme

-Each services academy will offer around 20 students a twelve-month programme.
+Each services academy has 20 places each year.
 Students will be expected to:

-• participate in a range of motivating and challenging learning experiences provided in association with the New Zealand Defence Force's youth development unit.
-These include a two week induction course, a leadership course and advanced leadership course, a coast to coast course and other outdoor based activities.
+• participate in a range of motivating and challenging learning experiences provided in association with the New Zealand Defence Force's Youth Development Unit.
+These include a two-week induction course, a leadership and advanced leadership course, a ten-day challenge course and other outdoor based activities.

 Current Services Academy Schools